Graham Torrington: BBC Radio

 Torrington joined BBC Radio Bristol in 2008, and hosted the mid-morning talk-based radio programme on BBC Radio Bristol from 2009 to 2011.
 In May 2010 Graham Torrington's Late Night Relationship Show, which was a new take on the previous "Late Night Love" broadcast on Global Radio (formerly GCap Media's) The One Network, returned to BBC local radio in the West Country.
 The show was broadcast across seven BBC radio stations BBC Devon, BBC Cornwall, BBC Bristol, BBC Somerset, BBC Wiltshire, BBC Gloucestershire, BBC Jersey and BBC Guernsey between 10 pm and 1 am on Saturday and Sunday nights.

-Following his time with Smooth Radio in early 2012 Torrington joined Birmingham's BBC WM as a presenter, hosting a late night weekday programme of music and conversation from 16 April 2012.
+Following his time with Smooth Radio in early 2012 Torrington joined Birmingham's BBC Radio WM as a presenter, hosting a late night weekday programme of music and conversation from 16 April 2012.
 He also returned to BBC Devon to present Graham Torrington's Late Night Love Songs, a programme syndicated to stations across the West Country on Saturday and Sunday evenings.
-From Sunday 14 October 2012 till Thursday 29th October 2020, he has presented a late night programme called Late Night Graham Torrington on BBC WM and BBC Coventry and Warwickshire airing from Sunday to Thursday nights.
+From Sunday 14 October 2012 till Thursday 29 October 2020, he has presented a late night programme called Late Night Graham Torrington on BBC Radio WM and BBC CWR airing from Sunday to Thursday nights.
 BBC Hereford and Worcester, BBC Radio Stoke and BBC Radio Shropshire have also aired the show since January 2013.
 From May 2015 the show was also extended to broadcast on BBC Radio Nottingham, BBC Radio Leicester and BBC Radio Derby.
 Torrington's last show for the BBC was aired on 29 October 2020.